 In the spirit of a sincere yearning to uplevel our cultural values and norms, I look to my own experience.

 Selfistry emerged out of the stillness and silence I rested in for a number of years.
-I know this with certainty: once we step back from our beliefs to examine them—when we have the courage to put down our customs and traditions for review—something genuine emerges.
+I know this with certainty: once we step back from our beliefs to examine them—when we have the courage to put down our customs and traditions for review—something else emerges.

 My journey was a radical tearing away—more like jettisoning the baby, the water, the tub, and the entire bathroom in one radical toss.
 Though I managed to access a depth of authenticity, my extreme methods had unwelcome consequences.